 Michael James Harrington

 Michael J. Harrington is a Ph.D. candidate in the Department of English, pursuing graduate certificates in Gender and Sexuality Studies and African American Studies.
-He is a 2022 - 2023 Bain-Swiggett Assistant in Research Fellow.
-His research and teaching interests include modern American literature, film and media, popular culture and art, the phenomenology of gender, and minoritarian aesthetics.
 He earned his B.A. (magna cum laude with distinction) in English and Sociology from Amherst College.

-As a doctoral candidate, Michael has served as graduate director of Poetry@Princeton and head librarian of the Bain-Swiggett Library of Contemporary Poetry.
+As a Puerto Rican-Greek first-generation college student, Michael aims to expend the voices which find their ways into scholastic discourse through his academic service.
 He was the inaugural graduate assistant for Organizing Stories, a student-focused initiative supported by a Humanities Council Exploratory Grant to explore the relationship between storytelling and activism.
+Michael also served as graduate director of Poetry@Princeton and head librarian of the Bain-Swiggett Library of Contemporary Poetry.

 Michael was awarded a 2022-2023 Bain-Swiggett Assistant in Research Fellowship.
 He is also a Pushcart-nominated poet, writer of a Time Magazine Top 10 Video Game of 2018, and at work on an intersectional historical Western screenplay.